You are viewing Canada

 Add PRALISUR to Your Pet Care Product

-The Kemin Technical Service and Customer Laboratory Service (CLS) teams are your partners throughout the entire petfood manufacturing process.
+The Kemin Technical Service and Customer Laboratory Service (CLS) teams are your partners throughout the entire pet food manufacturing process.
 Our experienced team of scientists and ingredient specialists is ready to provide technical advice, vendor assurance and laboratory testing to meet your specifications.

 *Natural according to the Association of American Feed Control Officials (AAFCO) Official Publication definition of “Natural”.